Table of Contents

 Head of Product Marketing

-September 29, 2023
+September 29, 2025

-Threat Modeling Methodology: OCTAVE
+Threat Modeling OCTAVE Methodology

-This methodology was initiated by Carnegie Mellon University (USA) and the CERT (Computer Emergency Response Team) Division of the SEI (Software Engineering Institute) in 2003.
+The OCTAVE methodology was initiated by Carnegie Mellon University (USA) and the CERT (Computer Emergency Response Team) Division of the SEI (Software Engineering Institute) in 2003.
 It is generally aimed at small to medium sized businesses of less than 100 people, and would be coordinated by Management and Operations rather than Technical Teams.1

 OCTAVE employs a self directed approach, and thus employees are responsible for setting the overall security strategy - typically Management and Operations rather than Technical teams.
 This can make this difficult to scale and as such this methodology is aimed at small to medium sized organizations.
 OCTAVE benefits organizations in that it helps with the identification of mitigation techniques and increases risk management, awareness and cross team collaboration.
 As such, it reduces the need for excessive documentation and is highly customizable, giving security teams a reliable asset-centric view of their operations and consistent and repeatable results.